simula/forzify/eirik-eggset/README.md

 ## Repository Description

-This repository contains the Finite State Machine (FSM) used to detect dribbles and tackles from association football (soccer) videos, which is in the `dribble-detection-algorithm` folder.
+This repository contains the Finite State Machine (FSM) used to detect dribbles and tackles from association football (soccer) videos, which is in the `dribbling-detection-algorithm` folder.
 The full pipeline going from video to predictions is in the `dribbling-detection-pipeline` folder.
 The full pipeline folder also contains the video sources as well as the annotations.

 ## Abstract